wp-plugins/brand-in-content/readme.txt

 == Screenshots ==

-1. This screen shot description the plugin settings.
+1. This screen shot description where you find the plugin settings.
+2. This screen shot description the plugin settings.

 == Changelog ==